 Construction site accidents can be devastating.
 Victims often face physical injuries, emotional trauma, and an immense financial burden.
-If you’re the victim of an NYC construction accident, you may feel overwhelmed and uncertain about what to do next.
+If you're the victim of a NYC construction accident, you may feel overwhelmed and uncertain about what to do next.

 The construction injury lawyers at The Ward Law Group will fight to get you the compensation you need to secure your financial future.
 Our New York City construction accident attorneys work with injured construction workers and their families after a worksite injury.